15 Best Things to Do in Shipshewana, Indiana In 2022

 Additional opportunities include:

-When it’s time for a break, you can enjoy a delicious meal at Shawna Rae’s where you’ll find weekly specials that include local favorites such as from-scratch chicken and noodles, meatloaf, and country fried chicken.
-They also feature a bakery, serving up delicious homemade gourmet cupcakes, cheesecakes and other desserts in many flavors.
-Not-to-mention breakfast favorites like the haystack, omelettes, and stuffed french toast.
+When it’s time for a break, you can enjoy a delicious meal at the Shipshewana Auction Restaurant where you’ll find weekly specials that include local favorites such as homemade chicken and noodles, hamloaf and meatloaf, and hand breaded tenderloins and fish.
+They also serve up some amazing pies in many flavors.
+Not-to-mention breakfast favorites like the haystack, omelettes, and fried mush.
 Plus, book a room at the local Farmstead Inn and enjoy Amish country relaxation with all the added amenities.

 To get the most out of your visit, download the Flea Market's Trip Planning Packet.